ogierpaul/tree2tabular/Readme.md

 # tree2tabular
 # ===============
 # Purpose:
-Convert a tree structure to a tabular format
+Convert a tree structure to a tabular format.
+Wrapper around [treelib](https://github.com/caesar0301/treelib) with a few additional features geared towards easier data modelling for analytics engineers.

 # Abstract:
 * Tree structures are often used to represent hierarchical data.
 However, they are not always easy to work with.
 This script converts a tree structure from a yaml file to a tabular format.
 * The script can also be used to generate unique ids for each node in the tree.